SABS-R3-Epidemiology/transmission-heterogeneity-results/README.md

 # transmission-heterogeneity-results

 This repository holds the results for the [branching process model with imported cases](https://github.com/SABS-R3-Epidemiology/branchpro).
 This includes generating serial interval for COVID-19, parsing data from raw COVID-19 cases data and reproducing figures from the paper.
 To reproduce the results, the branchpro package, which is provided in the link above, is required.
 The jupyter library is also required.

+More details can be found in the paper:

+- <a href="https://royalsocietypublishing.org/doi/10.1098/rsta.2021.0308" target="_blank">R. Creswell,<sup>†</sup> D. Augustin,<sup>†</sup> I. Bouros,<sup>†</sup> H. J. Farm,<sup>†</sup> S. Miao,<sup>†</sup> A. Ahern,<sup>†</sup> M. Robinson, A. Lemenuel-Diot, D. J. Gavaghan, B. C. Lambert and R. N. Thompson: “Heterogeneity in the onwards transmission risk between local and imported cases affects practical estimates of the time-dependent reproduction number,” <em>Phil.
+Trans.
+R. Soc.
+A.</em> 380: 20210308 (2022).</a> <sup>†</sup>Joint first authors.

 ## Reproduce all results (serial interval, parsed data for COVID-19 cases, figures)
 To reproduce all results, including intermediate files: